sodadata/docs/soda/integrate-slack.md

 ## Set a default Slack channel for notifications

-If you wish, you can configure a setting in Soda Cloud to set a default Slack channel that Soda Cloud applies to all checks.
+You can set a default Slack channel that Soda Cloud applies to all alert notifications.
+If you have not already set the default Slack channel when you initially set up the integration, you can edit it to set the default.

 1. In your Soda Cloud account, go to **your avatar** > **Organization Settings**.
 2. Go to the **Integrations** tab, then click the stacked dots to the right of the Slack integration.
 Select **Edit Integration Settings**.
-3. In the **Slack Channels** dialog, go to the **Notifications** tab.
+3. In the **Slack Channels** dialog, go to the **Scope** tab.
-4. Select a default Slack channel to which sends Soda Cloud notifications for all existing and new checks.
-5. **Save** for your changes to take effect.
+4. Select a default Slack channel to which sends Soda Cloud notifications for all existing and new checks. **Save** for your changes to take effect.

 ## Go further